The 3 Vs | Pronunciation | Intonation | Articulation Disorders | Englishisms | Indianisms | Grammar Disorders |

 At no time has this become more apparent than in the recent months leading up to the 2008 Presidental election.
 President Barack Obama is clearly a thoughtful, intelligent, and articulate speaker.
 Hoewever, he has a terrific problem with fillers.
 Obama's favorite filler is "uhhh".
 In fact, he began is very first press conference with uhhh!
 (Here it is.)
 It does not add value or meaning.
 It's nothing more than a distraction.

-Judge for yourself how much your comprehension goes UP if fillers are eliminated.
+Judge for yourself how much your comprehension goes UP when fillers are eliminated.
 Listen to this two-minute section of a radio call-in show.
 The guest not only speaks too fast and stutters, he uses excessive fillers.
 The host, a radio announcer who is being paid to speak to thousands of people, also muddles his message with constant fillers.
-For a brief time he does not use fillers, during a segment here the radio host reads to the listeners.
+For a few seconds he does not use any fillers, but this is only during a brief segment when he reads to his listeners.
 It's the best part of the show.

 Radio Call-In show and interview